aji/libunicorn/README.md

 which uses IRC-like messages (i.e. ":sender COMMAND arg arg :long arg") could make use of the parsers and formatters in `libunicorn`.

+In addition to these parsers and formatters, `libunicorn` also contains a variety of client-oriented capabilities.
+One such capability is mode string parsing. `libunicorn` can take a mode string such as "-s+mi" and call user-specified callbacks for each set and cleared mode.
+This is a small but frequently neglected feature of many small IRC clients (such as poorly-written IRC bots).

 # Dependencies

-`libunicorn` currently depends on `libmowgli-2`.
-However, the only mowgli functionalities being used are mowgli's container classes which are a small portion of the functionality offered by `libmowgli-2`. `libunicorn` will probably reimplement a few of these to eliminate the `libmowgli-2` dependency.

-The only other depedency is a working standard C library that implements functions such as `strncat` and `strtok_r`. `libunicorn` aims to avoid the socket layer and I/O as completely as possible, serving as little more than a box of tools to be used by larger applications.
+The only depedency is a working standard C library that implements functions such as `strncat` and `strtok_r`. `libunicorn` aims to avoid the socket layer, memory management, and I/O as completely as possible, serving as little more than a box of tools to be used by larger applications.

 # Documentation